dstructs/ndarray/README.md

 *	`nbytes`
 *	`data`

 Setting these properties is __not__ recommended as the view can become corrupted; e.g., incompatible dimensions, out-of-bounds indexing, etc. In contrast to the strict API above, setting these properties will __not__ result in an error being thrown.
-Accordingly, modifying the properties may introduce bugs which are silent.
+Accordingly, modifying the properties may introduce silent bugs.

 <a name="ndarray-raw-constructors"></a>